 Collateral Assignments/Partnerships and Committee Work: Partner with other offices to train peer facilitators and/or educational programs to the undergraduate community around critical community issues, such as: alcohol and other drug education; sexual violence response and/or prevention work; diversity inclusion and social justice; wellness.
 Work with appropriate staff to monitor the up-keep of the residence halls; supervise a monthly building tour; support students' efforts to maintain residence halls.
 Serve as Chair, Co-Chair, or member of departmental committee.
 Staff large-scale, community events.
 Serve on additional teams or committees within Undergraduate Student Life or the University.

-Health & Safety and On-Call: Serve on the emergency and critical incidents team and adhere to University and department protocols and policies; share on-call coverage for campus.
-RHDs serve as on-site responders and follow-up on incidents, provide direction to undergraduate staff, contact other professionals around facilities, health, emotional and behavioral emergencies, suicidal behavior, sexual assaults, and police activity; liaise with medical facilities/hospitals; and appropriately notify parents and guardians.
+Health & Safety and On-Call: As an essential staff member, serve on the emergency crisis response team and adhere to University and department protocols and policies; share on-call coverage for campus.
+RHDs serve as on-site responders and follow-up on incidents, provide direction to undergraduate staff, contact other professionals around facilities, health and public health concerns (e.g., pandemic), emotional and behavioral emergencies, suicidal behavior, sexual assaults, and police activity; liaise with medical facilities/hospitals; and appropriately notify parents and guardians.
 Counsel, advise, and provide referrals for residents in need of professional services.